dm5tt/LD1125H_ReverseEngineering/README.md

 Voila.
 Almost clean assembler code.
 Even the Decompiler seems to do its job more (or less).

 ![Gihdra Disassembly](./pictures/ghdira_disassembly.png "Gihdra Disassembly")

-# Outlook

-The next steps will be to replace the firmware:

-* Create the DAC signal on my own and maybe make it configurable using a simple TLV protocol
-* Spit out the ADC signal (How fast?)
-* Writing a basic Python application so I can play around with the signal